lnucrowding/choo_choo/README.md

 ## Usage

-To see a working example, you can boot up the dummy application:

-    cd spec/dummy
-    rails s

-You can override the template used to render the activities by creating a `app/views/choo_choo/activities/current_time.html.erb` file in the host application.

 To have ChooChoo track your application's model(s), add the following line to the model in question:

     include ChooChoo::Locomotive